mcauser/awesome-micropython/readme.md

 * [rshell](https://github.com/dhylands/rshell) - Copy or sync files to boards, enter REPL from your terminal.
 * [ampy](https://github.com/scientifichackers/ampy) - Utility to interact with a MicroPython board over a serial connection.
-* [mpbridge](https://github.com/AmirHmZz/mpbridge) - A file system bridge to synchronise and manage files on a MicroPython running device.
+* [mpbridge](https://github.com/AmirHmZz/mpbridge) - A file system bridge to synchronize and manage files on a device running MicroPython.
 * [mpfshell](https://github.com/wendlers/mpfshell) - A simple shell-based file explorer for ESP8266 and WiPy.
-* [mpsync](https://github.com/Uhlo/mpsync) - A small tool that synchronizes a folder to a MicroPython board whenever it detects a change.
+* [mpsync](https://github.com/thilomichael/mpsync) - A tool that automatically synchronizes code to a MicroPython board.
 * [mpremote](https://github.com/micropython/micropython/blob/master/tools/mpremote/README.md) - Powerful official shell that supports mounting the host's current directory on the target.
 Run code without changing the target's filesystem.

 ## Miscellaneous